-The echo is a record—or a “memory,” as Sean Street terms it (3)—of sound’s interactions with the environment.
+The echo is a record—or a “memory,” as Sean Street terms it—of sound’s interactions with the environment (3).
 Formed by soundwaves’ reflections from a surface, an echo depends for its formation on a degree of containment, but its repetitions of a sound event make it a vehicle for a sense—both physical and imaginative—of vastness.
 The echo exaggerates what George Revill identifies as the core properties of heard sounds by giving “embodied sensation to properties of depth, distance and proximity” (247).
 Echoes or reverberations—and the related concept of resonance—each emphasise an ecological relationship between sound and listener, but the echo’s relationship to space makes it distinctive.
 As Hollander explains,

-[i]n modern discourse, the word echo is used figuratively to indicate a musical or linguistic repetition, usually of a short utterance or the terminal portion of a longer one, with the additional qualification that the repeated sound is not only contingent upon the first, but in some way a qualified version of it (3; emphasis added)
+[i]n modern discourse, the word echo is used figuratively to indicate a musical or linguistic repetition, usually of a short utterance or the terminal portion of a longer one, with the additional qualification that the repeated sound is not only contingent upon the first, but in some way a qualified version of it.
+(3; emphasis added)

 What Hollander does not explicitly acknowledge, though, is that these qualifications are both figurative and physical: an echo returns a weaker version of the original sound—a kind of “speaking silence,” as Christina Rossetti memorably termed it (314).
 Each repetition of an image or idea alters the original in some way that develops or complicates its meaning.
 An echo also changes the way sound is perceived in space, transforming it from a mono-directional entity into a multi-directional experience.
 That makes conceiving of a track’s soundbox more difficult; the artist who deploys the echo deliberately complicates what Drew Daniel might call the locatability of the sonic experience.
 By challenging a sound source’s identity in these ways, the echo might also effect an ontological shift from music back to sound.